Qubasa/mitmproxy-playbook/README.md

 $ ansible --version
 ```

-To install the latest version of ansible on any to to the
+To install the latest version of ansible on any os go to to the
 [ansible doc](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#intro-installation-guide)